SVF-tools/WebSVF/README.md

 ## Step 2.
 Install WebSVF-backend

 1. Install **[SVF (Ubuntu 18.04 and 20.04 only)](/src/SetupSVF/)**
 2. Move the generateJSON.js to the root path of SVF.

+3. Use WLLVM to compile a C project to LLVM Bitcode (.bc) file.

-3. Generate the .bc file in the root path of SVF.
+4. Run following command line in the root path of SVF.

+       node generateJSON.js your_path_of_c_project

-4. Use this commond line to generate the JSON file.
-The JSON file will be generated at the root path of SVF.
+5. Bug-Analysis-Report.json will be generated at the root path of your C project.

+The example of your_path_of_c_project: (Make sure you have compile a C project to LLVM Bitcode (.bc) successfully).

-  `node generateJSON.js name_of_bcfile`
+       node generateJSON.js /home/pie/Downloads/pkg-config-0.26

+The way to compile a C project to LLVM Bitcode (.bc): [Detecting memory leaks](https://github.com/SVF-tools/SVF/wiki/Detecting-memory-leaks) (Step 2)

 ## Step 3.
 Install WebSVF-frontend: server and extension